 That’s not to say that you can never come out ahead with these offers, but just remember that you’re usually better off going with the more flexible mortgage that best suits your lifestyle and needs (such as Manulife One), or the one that will give you the best interest rate.
 A small difference in the % of your interest rate can make a much bigger impact than a small cashback bonus over the course of your mortgage.

-Taking The Next Step Towards Mortgage Loans for First Time Home Buyers
+Taking The Next Step Towards Your Mortgage Loan

 Are you ready to take the next step?
 Are you ready to see what kind of mortgage will suit you the best?
 Do you have any questions?